Blog / 2018 / Gwenn Seemel Facts

 Early life and education

 I was born in 1981 in Riyadh, Saudi Arabia, where my father was working as an engineer and my mother was momming full time.
-I grew up in California and then lived in Oregon for 22 years, through high school, college, and the first part of my career.
+I grew up in California and New Jersey, and then I lived in Oregon for 22 years, through high school, college, and the first part of my career.

 I have two brothers, Kristan and Nick, and my parents are Richard and Annie.
 My father hails from Wisconsin, and my mother is originally from France.
 I grew up visiting my grandparents in Brittany many summers.
 This intermittent total immersion combined with a stint at the French-American school in San Francisco are why I am fluent in French.